lcdm-uiuc/PyIF/README.md

 ## Arguments

 PyIF has 2 required arguments `X` and `Y` which should be numpy arrays with dimensions of N x 1.
-The following arguments optional:
+The following arguments are optional:

 - `k`: controls the number of neighbors used in KD-tree queries
 - `embedding`: controls how many lagged periods are used to estimate transfer entropy